Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Nine ex-London Transport Daimler Fleetlines were purchased from Ensignbus and painted into a yellow and brown livery.
 This also started a trend: many operators found these LT cast-offs perfectly serviceable once all the fancy gizmos that LT had specified were removed!
 The Fleetlines also restored double deck operation to the route following its conversion from Routemasters to SM class Swifts in 1970; latterly, Leyland Nationals had been used.
 That said, further tender wins resulted in an order for six new Leyland Lynx, which settled down mostly on the 81 after delivery in 1987.

 The route was lost on re-tendering in 1995 to the newly privatised Westlink low-cost unit of London Buses, based at Hounslow Heath.
-Westlink was originally sold to its management, but they very quickly sold out to West Midlands Travel, who in turn sold out to National Express!
-However in September 1995 National Express disposed of the small Westlink operation to its neighbour, London United.
+Westlink was originally sold to its management, but they very quickly sold out to West Midlands Travel, which in turn sold out to National Express!
+However, in September 1995 National Express disposed of the small Westlink operation to its neighbour, London United.
 Since then the two fleets have been gradually merged, with the 81’s allocation later transferring to London United’s Hounslow garage.
 After a second spell at Hounslow Heath the route is now run entirely out of Hounslow again.

-The route is still mainly single deck, Westlink initially having used Optare Deltas.
+Westlink initially having used Optare Deltas.
 A mix of Lynx and all-Leyland Olympians were used during the first operation from Hounslow around 2000.
 Loss of route R70 later that year saw the fairly new low floor Darts on that route cascaded to the 81, which also had a frequency increase from every 20 to every 15 minutes to compensate for the loss of capacity; even then one double deck Olympian working was retained in the morning peak to cope with schools loadings.
+Contract renewal in July 2005 resulted in dual door vehicles being specified, cascaded off route H22 that November, resulting in further loss of capacity.
+The double deck working was converted to low floor by using a bus off route 120 that had been used only in the afternoon, and a second all-day working was converted to double deck to cover certain trips heavily used by shift workers in the Poyle area.

-Photo © John Bennett.
+Photo © Tom Bowell.

-Photo © Nik Anthony.
+Photo © Ian Armstrong.

 Navigation